Garbage cart collection

 - billed quarterly if you do not have City water and sewer service.

-- The daily waste diversion fee is per residential dwelling unit.
+The daily waste diversion fee is per residential dwelling unit, according to The Cityís Assessment and Taxation records.

 - ensuring the carts are available for your tenants, and